afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/REAL_TIME_COMMUNICATION_MODULE.md

   participants: [ParticipantSchema],

-  isPrivate: { type: Boolean,RetryClaude does not have the ability to run the code it generates yet.AHContinuetypescript  isPrivate: { type: Boolean, default: false },
+  is_private: { type: Boolean,RetryClaude does not have the ability to run the code it generates yet.AHContinuetypescript  is_private: { type: Boolean, default: false },
   isInternal: { type: Boolean, default: true, index: true },

   projectId: { type: Schema.Types.ObjectId, ref: 'Project', index: true },